5 Remedies for Achilles Heel Tendinitis

 3. Quit smoking

 Smoking is one of the worst habits for your health.
 It’s especially bad for your blood circulation.
+Many people believe that if you have Achilles heel tendinitis problems, quitting smoking can significantly improve your recovery time.

 4. Use appropriate footwear